-19×24 watercolor enhanced colored pencil.
+19×24 watercolor enhanced colored pencil on bright white bristol.
 Original available.

-As of 06-23-14, 2156 views and 11 favorited.
+As of 12-22-16, 6464 views and 13 favorited.

 Cats and Dogs Group – Top 10; Painted Nature & Object – Open Challenge, Dogs – Top 10;

-Cats & Dogs Group; Painted Dogs; Shameless Self-Promotion; Just Fun; Four Paws & Big Hearts;
+Cats & Dogs Group; Painted Dogs; Shameless Self-Promotion; Just Fun; Four Paws & Big Hearts; 60 & Beyond;

 Characterized by its great adapability and physical prowess, the German Shepherd Dog is respected, admired, and utilized throughout the world.
 One of the most easily recognized and one of the most popular of all breeds, it is acclaimed for its versatility, renowned for its intelligence, and beloved for its devotion and loyalty to its owner.

 Surprisingly, the GSD has been in existence as a distinct breed for only about 90 years.
 The breed traces its ancestors to a widely diverse group of sheepherding and farm dogs in Germany.
 In the late 19th Century, informal breeding groups of sheepherders banded together through a common interest in their dogs and attempted to produce dogs with the desired working attributes.

 The initial group disbanded, but another society formed in 1899 flourished.
 This group, Der Verein fur Deutsche Schaeferhunde (sv) was founded by Max von Stephanitz, a cavalry officer known as the father of the breed.

 The GSD came to the US as early as 1908, but its popularity rose dramatically after World War I, when returning soldiers told of the heroic dogs’ work with the Red Cross, at the front, for the police, and on guard duty.
 In addition, Rin Tin Tin and Strongheart, two beloved silent film stars, captured the hearts of the American public.